aetperf/aetperf.github.io/_posts/2022-07-26-Euler-s-number-and-the-uniform-sum-distribution.md

     return m
 ```

-Comparing the approximated analytical values of $m(x)$ with the exact values from Wolfram MathWorld [[5]](https://mathworld.wolfram.com/UniformSumDistribution.html), we get:
+Comparing the approximated analytical values of $m(x)$ with the exact values, we get:

 ```python